-- (d) Relocation Assistance. - 1.
-The amount of relocation assistance shall be equal to two times the tenant's rent that was in effect when the owner issued the notice to terminate the tenancy.
-Rental deposits shall be returned to tenant within twenty-one (21) calendar days from the date tenant vacates the residential real property. - 2.
-The owner shall provide one-half of the relocation assistance owed to the tenant within fifteen (15) calendar days of service of the notice of termination.
-The remaining relocation assistance may be provided either (1) in the form of a waiver of rent equivalent to one month towards the final month of tenancy or (2) a payment in cash or money order paid no later than the date the tenant vacates the residential real property. - 3.
-If a tenant fails to vacate after the expiration of the notice to terminate the tenancy, the actual amount of any relocation assistance or rent waiver provided pursuant to this subsection shall be recoverable as damages in an action to recover possession. - 4.
-The relocation assistance or rent waiver required by this subsection shall be credited against any other relocation assistance required by any other law, including the relocation assistance required by Civil Code Section 1946.2.
+- (a) For a tenancy for which just cause is required to terminate the tenancy under Civil Code Section 1946.2(b)(2) (no-fault just cause), the owner shall be obligated to provide the tenant with relocation assistance in accordance with this Section 19.71.050. - (b) The amount of relocation assistance provided to tenants for a no-fault just cause eviction shall be equal to two (2) times the tenant's monthly rent that was in effect when the owner issued the notice of intent to terminate the tenancy. - (c) The owner shall provide one-half of the relocation assistance owed to the tenant within fifteen (15) calendar days of service of the notice to terminate the tenancy.
+The remaining one-half of the relocation assistance may be provided either (1) in the form of a waiver of rent equivalent to one month towards the final month of tenancy, so long as the tenant has not previously paid the final month's rent; or (2) a payment in cash or money order paid no later than the date the tenant vacates the residential real property.
+If the owner elects to waive the rent for the final month of tenancy, then the notice of relocation benefits provided pursuant to Section 19.71.040 shall state the amount of rent waived and that no rent is due for the final month of the tenancy.